 Free Crochet Pillow Patterns

-- The Loop Stitch Pillow is a striped, removable pillow cover that uses the loop stitch to add texture and interest.
+- Loop Stitch Pillow – a striped, removable pillow cover that uses the loop stitch to add loopy texture.

-- My Sunburst Pillow is crocheted by seaming sunburst granny squares into two panels.
+- Sunburst Pillow – crocheted by seaming sunburst granny squares into two panels.

-- You Should Craft’s Daisy Granny Square Pillow utilizes the join as you go method to join daisy granny squares.
+- Daisy Granny Square Pillow – utilizes the join as you go method to join daisy granny squares.
 The back is a large, striped granny square in coordinating colors.

 Clockwise, from top left: